munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="gc">

-In practice, ref counting and tracing are more ends of a continuum than oppposing sides.
+In practice, ref counting and tracing are more ends of a continuum than opposing sides.
 Most ref counting systems end up doing some tracing to handle cycles, and the write barriers of a generational collector look a bit like retain calls if you squint.